undecaf/hetzner-snap-and-rotate/README.md

 ### Snapshots seem to be missing after rotation

-If several types of retention period (e.g. `daily`, `weekly` and `monthly`) have been defined then the latest snapshot will be contained in each of the latest ones of these periods at the same time.
+If several types of retention period (e.g. `daily`, `weekly` and `monthly`) have been defined then the latest snapshot will be contained in the latest period of each type at the same time.
-Since the snapshot name will be derived from the longest period (`monthly`), there will not be any snapshots named after the latest ones of the shorter retention periods (`daily` and `weekly`).
+Since the snapshot will be named after the longest period (`monthly`), there will not be any snapshots named after the latest ones of the shorter retention periods (`daily` and `weekly`).